tbleckert/router/README.md

-location-init
+Location Init
 =============

-Simple js browser router.
-This is not an ajax library or does not handle navigation.
-It simply register routes with callbacks.
-It checks first location and then listens to the [popstate](https://developer.mozilla.org/en-US/docs/WindowEventHandlers.onpopstate) event.
-You need to manually trigger the router when you use the pushState or replaceState (since there's no native events for these actions).
+_0.5kb minified and gzipped_

+Sometimes you just want to trigger something on a certain page, location-init is perfect for that.
+Think of it as a callback to normal page requests.
+No magic, just simple route callbacks that triggers on page requests.
+Of course you can also trigger the route dispatcher manually whenever you want, for example on pushstate, but it's not handled automatically.

 ## Install

-Download index.js or install with npm (`npm install location-init`).
+Download dist/build.min.js or install with npm (`npm install location-init`).

 ## Usage